-For your first self-assessment, please write a brief description of the following:
+For your first self-assessment, please write a brief description of the following in a maximum of 2 double-spaced pages:

-- Identify and define 1-2 strengths (e.g., forms of knowledge, values, skills, perspectives) that you bring to the learning community we are creating.
-You can view this site to spark ideas about potential individual character strengths you want to highlight. - 2.
-Clarify 2-3 things you would like to get out of your experience in this course.
-You may want to identify and define on 1-2 strengths that you would like to further develop. - 3.
-Explain how you might leverage your strengths and desires from the previous two prompts to engage and contribute to the larger learning community in the course (through your engagement and/or assignments).
+- Identify and define 2-3 strengths (e.g., forms of knowledge, values, skills, perspectives) that you bring to the learning community we are creating.
+You can view this site to spark ideas about potential individual character strengths you want to highlight. - Clarify 2-3 things you would like to get out of your experience in this course. - Explain how you might leverage your strengths and desires from the previous two prompts to engage and contribute to the larger learning community in the course (including the larger class and/or your final project group).

-The goal is for you to bring to:

-- 1. Deepen your understanding of yourself. - 2.
-Better understand how your strengths can be used to support others.
+The goal is for you to bring to deepen your understanding of yourself and how your strengths can be used to support others.

-Length: Maximum 1 single-spaced page in 12-point font
+Length: Maximum 2 double-spaced in 12-point font

-Due: Tuesday, 4/11 at 3pm PDT
+Due: Friday, 1/13 at 3pm PDT